They said my Maximum Medical Recovery (MMR) would be five years after the accident.

 The day I flew down I felt the need to go to the hospital I had stayed at close to ten years ago.
-The one whose parent-teacher conferences beat down my confidence in the woman that I now know I still am.
+The one whose parent-teacher conferences beat down my confidence in the woman I now know I still am.

-I kind of surprised myself that I didn’t get emotional walking past my old hospital room or by the head therapist’s office.
+I kind of surprised myself I didn’t get emotional walking past my old hospital room or by the head therapist’s office.
 It may be because I was escorted by a security guard rolling my luggage through the halls, but still.

-They mentioned there was one nurse that would’ve been on staff while I was there, Dorothy.
+They mentioned there was one nurse who would’ve been on staff while I was there, Dorothy.
 I smiled.
 Out of the many medical professionals I had, she is one that I will always remember.
 Her unbridled joy, laugh, faith, and optimism, when I was in the ICU and therapy, were exactly what I needed.
-So much so that I made that poor security guard take me back up to her floor to see her.
+So much so I made that poor security guard take me back up to her floor to see her.
 To take a picture with her.
 To thank her.